David Niven: 1946–1950: Postwar career

-Comeback
+1951–1964: Renewed acclaim

-Niven decided to try Broadway, appearing opposite Gloria Swanson in Nina (1951–52).
-The play ran for only 45 performances but it was seen by Otto Preminger, who decided to cast Niven in the film version of the play The Moon Is Blue (1953).
+In his post-Goldwyn years, it took Niven some time to return to the top of the Hollywood ladder.
+Foundering, he supported Mario Lanza in a musical at MGM, The Toast of New Orleans (1950).
+He then went to England to star in a musical with Vera-Ellen, Happy Go Lovely (1951); it was little seen in the US but a big hit in Britain.
+He was reduced to a support role in MGM's Soldiers Three (1951) not unlike some of the assignments early in his career.
+Niven had a far better part in the British war film Appointment with Venus (1952), which was popular in England.
+The Lady Says No (1952) was a poorly received American comedy.
+Niven tried Broadway, appearing opposite Gloria Swanson in Nina (1951–52).
+The play ran for only 45 performances but it was seen by Otto Preminger, who decided to cast Niven in the film version of The Moon Is Blue (1953).
 As preparation Preminger, who had directed the play in New York, insisted that Niven appear on stage in the West Coast run.
-The Moon Is Blue, a sex comedy, became notorious when it was released without a Production Code Seal of Approval; it was a big hit and Niven won a Golden Globe Award for his role.
+The Moon Is Blue, a sex comedy, became notorious when it was released without a Production Code Seal of Approval; it was a major hit, and Niven won a Golden Globe Award for his role.

-Niven's next few films were made in England: The Love Lottery (1954), a comedy; Carrington V.C.
-(1954), a drama that earned Niven a BAFTA nomination for Best Actor; Happy Ever After (1954), a comedy with Yvonne de Carlo, which was hugely popular in Britain.

-In Hollywood, he had a thankless role as the villain in an MGM swashbuckler The King's Thief (1955).
+Back in demand, Niven's next few films were made in England: The Love Lottery (1954), an Ealing comedy; Carrington V.C.
+(1954), a drama that earned Niven a BAFTA nomination for Best Actor; and Happy Ever After (1954), a comedy with Yvonne de Carlo, which was hugely popular in Britain.
+In Hollywood, he was seen as the villain in an MGM swashbuckler, The King's Thief (1955), opposite a young Roger Moore.
 He had a better part in The Birds and the Bees (1956), portraying a conman in a remake of The Lady Eve (1941), in which Niven played a third-billed supporting role under American television comedian George Gobel and leading lady Mitzi Gaynor.
 Niven also appeared in the British romantic comedy The Silken Affair (1956) with Geneviève Page the same year.